HasanMothaffar/ReachTheFlag/README.md

 ]
 ```

 In this example, we have a 4 \* 4 map.
-In case your map is smaller, fill the missing cells with gap cells ('g').
+In case your map is smaller, or is not square, fill the missing cells with gap cells ('g').

 First row: